GeekTrainer/student-hack-resources/MoodDetectorWorkshop/Steps/CallTheWebApiFromDesktop.md

 ## Next step

 In this step you connected the photo taking app to the Web Api and tested it out, uploading a picture and seeing the results of the analysis in Cosmos DB.
-In the [next step](./ViewTheResults.md) you will create a web page to view the data from the database.
+In the [next step](./AlertTheUser.md) you will alert the user via the command line if sad faces are detected too often.